ArtiPedia/blog-v3/_posts/2017-02-15-jekyll-sort-filters.md

 {% endhighlight %}

 What I have used above are simple string filters.
 They modify a string value.
 We need different way to handle array data produced by loops.

-Apart from these string filters, there are plenty of other filters that may come in handy in different situations.
+Apart from these string filters, there are plenty of other jekyll filters that may come in handy in different situations.
 Check them out here: [Liquid Filters](https://help.shopify.com/themes/liquid/filters/string-filters){: target="_blank"}.

 {: .clear }